SkateSafe

 SkateSafe started as a good idea years ago to create a department that does outreach to help people be safer at RollerCon.
 In 2017, we evolved it into a more active safety committee; merged SkateSafe with our Safety / Dicks Team, and began peopling some of the more crucial jobs with Medics trained in aspects of health & safety that other volunteers may not be as familiar with.

-In 2018, we evolved further, by training our Leadership – of all departments, but especially the people formerly known as Dicks – in mitigation tactics; of harassment, but also learning to identify and diffuse potentially difficult situations before they become safety or harassment problems.
-But this is just good wingman training for anyone!
-Basically, we’re talking about learning organized bystander intervention mixed with better volunteer training.
+In 2018, we evolved further, by training our Leadership – of all departments, but especially our security and door people formerly known as Dicks – in mitigation tactics; of harassment, but also learning to identify and diffuse potentially difficult situations before they become safety or harassment problems.
+But this is just good wingman training for anyone: organized bystander intervention mixed with better volunteer training.
 RollerCon has made huge strides in training our volunteers to be NICE – use amplification instead of yelling, say YES when they can, instead of defaulting to NO, and this is an extension of that concept, as well.
 Enough intro.
 Here’s the idea:

 Concept: